-George Baird died in 1557, and Janet Fraser in 1558.
-Their children was Walter, who succeeded: and Janet, who was married to Alexand Ogilvie of Glassaugh; they left nine sons behind them, and some them married and had children, but their male posterity is level extinct.

-Walter Baird, of Ordinhnivas, married Catherine Grant, daughter of John Grant of Balindalloch, who was brother of the Laird of Grant. was widow of Alexander Lesly, second Laird of Kinninvie, to when she bore three sons and three daughters: Robert, who succeeded father, William, who died without issue, and Walter, who went Denmark, where he married and had children.
-Marion, married Sir James Stuart of Culcovy, Jean to Nathaniel Gordon of Clur more, and Isabel to Nathaniel Grant of Tullochgorum.
-Walter Bai succeeded to a good fortune in those days, and was a man of an acti mettled spirit, and of considerable esteem and weight in the country.
-February 26, 1559, he got a charter from John Gordon of Findlaty and another, July 12, 1560, from John Stuart, Lord Darnley, on Ordinhnivas, Auchinkyp, and Burnside.
-But eight years after, vi August 12, 1568, George Earl of Huntly grants another charter up these lands to George Baird of Auchmedden, proceeding upon Walt Baird's resignation.
-Now, it is said, Walter had unluckily killed gentleman in chance medley, and was obliged to fly into France, where he stayed several years till his peace was made up, and, after his return sold some lands about Banff.
-But the above resignation must have be a trust-deed, for their descendants kept Ordinhnivas above fifty years after.
-Walter had several natural children before his marriage.
-To o called Mr. Gilbert, who was bred a writer, he leaves 1000 marks by will.
-This Mr. Gilbert's grandson, called likewise Mr. Gilbert, was see in 1676, by Sir James Baird to oversee Archbishop Sharp's affairs Saint Andrews.
-He married there, and left one daughter, married - Donaldson, merchant in that place.
-They left three children Captain Robert Donaldson, a good sea officer, who has been in me parts of the world, and has lately bought a small estate near the town; another son, who was long in North America, and lately returned home; and a daughter unmarried.
-Captain Donaldson is married to a daughter of Bruce of Powfoulis, great-grandchild to Sir James Baird.
-Gilbert Baird became a magistrate at Saint Andrews, and left a good character behind him.
-He left to his daughter several lands and houses in and about St. Andrews, which now his grandson possesses.
+- George Baird died in 1557, and Janet Fraser in 1558.
+Their children were Walter, who succeeded, and Janet, who was married to Alexander Ogilvie of Glassaugh.
+They left nine sons behind them, and some of them married and had children, but their male posterity is long extinet. - Walter Baird, of Ordinhnivas, married Catherine Grant, daughter of John Grant of Badindalloeh, who was brother to the Laird of Grant.
+She was widow of Alexander Lesly, seeond Laird of Kinninvie, to whom she bore three sons and three daughters.
+Robert, who sueeeeded his father, William, who died without issue, and Walter, who went to Denmark, where he married and had children.
+Marion, married to Sir James Stuart of Culeovy, Jean to Nathaniel Gordon of Clunymore, and Isabel to Nathaniel Grant of Tulloehgorum. - Walter Baird succeeded to a good fortune in those days, and was a man of an active mettled spirit, and of considerable esteem and weight in the country. - February 26, 1559, he got a charter from John Gordon of Findlatyr; and another, July 12, 1560, from John Stuart, Lord Darnley, on Ordinhnivas, Auchinkyp, and Burnside.
+But eight years after, viz., August 12, 1568, George Earl of Huntly grants another charter upon these lands to George Baird of Auchinedden, proceeding upon Walter Baird's resignation.
+Now, it is said, Walter had unluckily killed a gentleman in chance medley, and was obliged to fly into France, where he staid several years till his peace was made up, and, after his return, sold some lands about Banff.
+But the above resignation must have been a trust-deed, for their descendants kept Ordinhnivas above fifty years after. - Walter had several natural children before his marriage.
+To one ealled Mr Gilbert, who was bred a writer, he leaves 1000 marks by his will.
+This Mr Gilbert's grandson, ealled likewise Mr Gilbert, was sent, in 1676, by Sir James Baird to oversee Archbishop Sharpe's affairs at Saint Andrews.
+He married there, and left one daughter, married to--Donaldson, merchant in that place.
+They left three children, Captain Robert Donaldson, a good sea officer, who has been in most parts of the world, and has lately bought a small estate near the town; another son, who was long in North America, and lately returned home; and a daughter unmarried.
+Captain Donaldson is married to a daughter of